rsyncOSX/RsyncUIdocs/content/post/Tasks.md

 ## Several tasks

-This is most likely the most used action after adding and verifying the task.
-When RsyncUI starts it automatically open this view and by selecting the shortcut action `⌘R` will commence executing **all** tasks.
+When RsyncUI starts it automatically open this view and by selecting the shortcut action `⌘R`, execute, will commence executing **all** tasks.
+If there is no estimating ahead there is no progress bars.
 If selecting the shortcut action `⌘E`, estimating, will estimate all tasks.
 Executing tasks after estimating, a progressbar will show progress.

 {{< image src="/images/tasks/tasks.png" alt="" position="center" style="border-radius: 8px;" >}}